Ecampus/tes-xapi/attendance-recipe.markdown

 Agent who resumed the object              | resumed: [ref](http://adlnet.gov/expapi/verbs/resumed)           | as above               | optional
 Agent who closed the object               | closed: [ref](http://activitystrea.ms/schema/1.0/close)          | as above               | required

-Some attendance related experiences and data points are deliberately beyond the scope of this recipe:
+Some attendance things are beyond the scope of this recipe:

 - **detailed attendee management** such as invitations, RSVPs etc; creation of events and registration are in scope.
 - **commentary** on what is being attended, e.g. statements using the commented verb.
 - **sharing agenda and minutes** before and after what is to be or was attended.

-It is envisaged that these will be covered by additional recipes as required.
+These will be covered by additional recipes as required.

 ### Event Work Flow

-Not many assumptions about work flow are made, we are just trying to record what actually happened - who was listed as being a possible attendee, who attended and when, who came and went, etc.
+Not many assumptions about work flow are made.
+We are just trying to record what actually happened; who was listed as being a possible attendee, who attended and when, who came and went, etc.

 The bare minimum: